recursehex/Hybrid/README.md

 - All primitive types and arrays
 - If-else statements
 - While loops
+- C-style for loops with advanced features:
+  - Basic `for int i = 1 to 10` syntax with automatic increment/decrement
+  - Anonymous loops `for 0 to 10` without variable declarations
+  - Custom steps with `by` keyword: `by 2`, `by -3`, `by * 2`, `by / 2`
+  - Exclusive bounds: `for int i = 0 to i < size`
+  - Full float/double support: `for float f = 0.0 to 1.0 by 0.1`
+  - Complex conditions and nested loops
 - Foreach loops
 - Expression evaluation
 - Global and local variables